woolgens-network/guides/README.md

 Try to use the github issue function more often to create TODO lists as an example.

 Write down your concepts there as well.

+<a name="deployment"></a>
+# Deployment
+Our general development pipeline looks as follow:
+- An idea is generate and designed by our adminstrator or game designer team
+- The idea will be described and added to our Kanban board.
+[Kanban boards](https://github.com/woolgens-network/management)
+- The lead developer will assign the plugins to the development team (Developers can request certain features if they want)
+- The developers will ask for a new repository to work on **BEFORE** begining their project.
+A repository can be requested with the lead developer
+- Every card has its own due date.
+The Plugin **MUST** be finished by this time, otherwise the plugin will not be able to be uploaded.
+If you don't think you can finish your assignment on time, its no issue, however you must inform the lead developer as quickly as possible.
+We will then reassign the project.
+- The developer will develop their plugin in their repository after our PR guidelines.
+In this process the developer will also ask for reviews from our lead developer.
+- Once the plugin is finished the developer must test and have their plugin tested by one other developer or administrator.
+The developer can then close the issue on the managment board.
+- The plugin will then be marked as ready for deployment.
+We assume that at this point the plugin is tested and ready!

 <a name="application"></a>
 # Application